marcelitus/FCND-Motion-Planning/writeup_template.md

         self.target_position[2] = TARGET_ALTITUDE

 ```
 b.
-Loading of the obstacle map and creation of the grid
+Loading of the obstacle map and creation of the grid:
 ```python
         # Read in obstacle map
         data = np.loadtxt('colliders.csv', delimiter=',', dtype='Float64', skiprows=2)